Toward Long-Term and Archivable Reproducibility: Survey of common existing reproducible workflows

 \subsection{Active Papers (2011)}

 Active Papers\footnote{\inlinecode{\url{http://www.activepapers.org}}} attempts to package the code and data of a project into one file (in HDF5 format).
-It was initially written in Java because its compiled byte-code outputs in JVM are portable on any machine \citeappendix{hinsen11}.
-However, Java is not a commonly used platform today, hence it was later implemented in Python \citeappendix{hinsen15}.
+It was initially written in Java because its compiled byte-code outputs in JVM are portable on any machine\citeappendix{hinsen11}.
+However, Java is not a commonly used platform today, hence it was later implemented in Python\citeappendix{hinsen15}.
+Dependence on high-level platforms (Java or Python) is therefore a fundamental issue.

 In the Python version, all processing steps and input data (or references to them) are stored in an HDF5 file.
 When the Python module contains a component written in other languages (mostly C or C++), it needs to be an external dependency to the Active Paper.